-12.1 For the purpose of this policy, a 'child missing education' is defined as a child or young person of compulsory school age who is not attending school or is not receiving a suitable education elsewhere.

-12.2 A 'missing child' is one who is not accounted for even though they should be in our care.
+- For the purpose of this policy, a 'child missing education' is defined as a child or young person of compulsory school age who is not attending school or is not receiving a suitable education elsewhere. - A 'missing child' is one who is not accounted for even though they should be in our care. - Schools are expected to follow the Attendance/Safeguarding How to: Children Missing Education

-Roles and responsibilities for CME
+9.2 Roles and responsibilities